The Genetics Center, Inc. Address, phone, and fax

 Is genetic testing difficult?

-The actual sample collection process is very straightforward; after appropriate written informed consent is obtained, a small blood sample is drawn and sent to the appropriate clinical laboratory.
+The actual sample collection process is very straightforward; after appropriate written informed consent is obtained, a small blood or saliva sample is obtained and sent to the genetic testing laboratory.
 The laboratory performs highly sophisticated genetic analysis on the DNA extracted from the blood specimen.
-Depending on the specific testing requested, results can be available in as little as two weeks.
-A follow up visit is always arranged to discuss the result and clinical implications for both the individual who was tested and their family members.
+Depending on the specific testing requested, results can be available in as little as one to two weeks.
+A follow up visit is arranged to discuss the result and clinical implications for both the individual who was tested and their family members.

 Can a non-geneticist physician deal with the genetic issues?